MediciHouse07/Learning_Records/economic_money_banking.md

 - public welfare central bank
 - this course is the starting point of money view

+## Lecture 3
+### 3-1

+2022/08/09

+- long period of low interest rate
+- lead to unhealthy business keep going on
+- strong japnese yen lead to bad export result

+### 3-2

+2022/08/09

+- capital retreat to domestic from global
+- revalue the gold, is like to create more gold
+- some country has more gold, some doesn't, so this lead to money transfer
+- gold standard, dollor standard, floating rate, EU

 # Lecture Week11
 ## Lec 1
 2022/03/18:💫 All finished <br>